|Images illustrating some aspects of the

 behavior of blood viscosity under low shear rates.

 (right).
 Compare to transilumination (left).

-(Pictures have been provided by Dr. G. Escolar, Dr.
+(Pictures and video have been provided by Dr. G. Escolar, Dr.

 M. Diaz-Ricart and Dr. A.M.
 Galán.
 For image uses, please see Use of Content at Legal Information).